Trees

 • pollarding

-as a general form of management of our trees as this work can be detrimental to the health and future safety of trees and are only undertaken in exceptional cases.
+This work can be detrimental to the health and future safety of trees.
+It is only undertaken in exceptional cases.